bonfhir/terminology-server/Home.md

-Welcome to the terminology-server wiki!
+Welcome to the Bonfhir Terminology Server wiki!